 - Create a Facebook sponsored post with a call to action on Thursdays to drive people to your website to get your offer and sign up for your list.

 If you repeat this process regularly, you will find yourself doing them more consistently, which in turn should produce better results.

 Divide your marketing activities into those you need to do and those you can outsource to more qualified resources.
 Does it make sense to try to design your own brand identity, business cards or website or should you outsource those tasks to creative professionals while you prepare for a seminar, speaking opportunity or event?
 You are the expert in your field and you do need to be responsible for the educational content.
 Create time for the right marketing activities by determining where you can effectively delegate and where you need to take control.

 Be Persistent and Patient

-Marketing is a process that never ends and it takes time for marketing activities to bear fruit.
+Marketing is a process that never ends.
+It takes time for marketing activities to bear fruit.
 Don’t expect instant results from your marketing activities or you’ll get discouraged and give up too quickly.
 Every activity plants a seed.
 Every activity reinforces the previous one.
-Persistence and patience are the keys to successful marketing.
+Persistence and patience are the keys to marketing success.
 If you spend time each week marketing your business, you will find that your efforts will pay off with more visibility, more quality leads and ultimately more clients.

 Take the Marketing Success Challenge!